Coping with Stress

 Read our post ‘psychiatric diagnosis, fact or fiction‘ to find out more.

-Transform Your Thinking & Start Coping with Stress
+Transform Your Thinking & Learn How to Cope with Stress

-If you’re committed to overcoming your stress related problems then we highly recommend following either our Advanced Cognitive Behavioural Therapy course with Paul, or the Changing Limiting Beliefs (CLB) Programme with Joan.
+If you’re committed to overcoming your stress problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
+Tranceformental CBT is available as Online Therapy if required.

 Tranceformental CBT is available On-line as well as a one-to-one format in the clinic.